apache/servicecomb-website/_users/service-configurations.md

 　　Based on the routing policy framework provided by ServiceComb, you can program to customize routing policies as required.
 Perform the following steps:

 * Encode using the API method defined in the `com.netflix.loadbalancer.IRule` API.
 Encode in the public Server  choose(Object key) method.
 LoadBalancerStats is a structure that encapsulates the running state of the load balancer.
 Determine on which instance the current routing request will be processed based on the running indexes of each instance by using the Server choose(Object key) method.
-Use method `io.servicecomb.loadbalance.SessionStickinessRule`for instance processing.
+Use method `org.apache.servicecomb.loadbalance.SessionStickinessRule`for instance processing.

 * Compile the developed policy and ensure that the generated class is under classpath.

 * Use the software development kit(SDK) to configure the routing policy.
 Use AbcRule as a routing policy example.
-The configuration is as follows:        `cse.loadbalance.NFLoadBalancerRuleClassName=io.servicecomb.ribbon.rule.AbcRule`
+The configuration is as follows:        `cse.loadbalance.NFLoadBalancerRuleClassName=org.apache.servicecomb.ribbon.rule.AbcRule`

 ## Rate Limiting Policy
 ### Scenario